MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 ---
-title: Logging with the Azure SDK for Java and Logback
+title: Log with the Azure SDK for Java and Logback
 description: An overview of the Azure SDK for Java integration with logback
 author: srnagar
-ms.date: 11/23/2020
+ms.date: 01/29/2021
 ms.topic: conceptual
 ms.custom: devx-track-java
 ms.author: srnagar
 ---

-# Logging with the Azure SDK for Java and Logback
+# Log with the Azure SDK for Java and Logback

 This article provides an overview of how to add logging using Logback to applications that make use of the Azure SDK for Java.
 As mentioned in [Configure logging in the Azure SDK for Java](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/).
 You can therefore use logging frameworks such as [Logback](http://logback.qos.ch/).